sonnguyen129/deep-feature-rotation/README.md

 4. [Contact](#contact)

 ## Overview
-We propose a simple method for representing style features in many ways called Deep Feature Rotation, while still achieving effective stylization compared to more complex methods in style transfer.
+We propose a simple method for representing style features in many ways called ***Deep Feature Rotation***, while still achieving effective stylization compared to more complex methods in style transfer.
 Our approach is a representative of the many ways of augmentation for intermediate feature embedding without consuming too much computational expense.

 ![image2](./doc/model.png)